 Disability groups claim California's assisted suicide law discriminates against them

-The lawsuit, filed against state officials and agencies, argues that California's seven-year old law that allows terminally-ill people to choose to get lethal drugs to end their life — the End of Life Option Act — puts disabled people at greater risk of being coerced into seeking assisted suicide.
+The lawsuit, filed against state officials and agencies, argues that California's 7-year-old law that allows terminally ill people to choose to get lethal drugs to end their life — the End of Life Option Act — puts disabled people at greater risk of being coerced into seeking assisted suicide.

 Ingrid Tischer, who is one of the plaintiffs in the lawsuit, says she experienced that.

 Tischer, who lives with a form of muscular dystrophy, has been around doctors her entire life.
 In 2021, in the middle of the pandemic, Tischer was hospitalized for pneumonia.
-When she asked for therapy to get back her strength, the doctor said she didn't qualify.
+When she asked for therapy to regain her strength, the doctor said she didn't qualify.

 "He kind of looked at me and said, 'Well, I mean, look at you, there's nothing we can do for you.
 And you've known this is coming for a long time.
-So why are you surprised?"
-Tischer said.
+So why are you surprised?'"
+Tischer says.

 Tischer, who was 55 then, says she was devastated.
 She thought she was facing the end of her life.
 "For me, it was a very solid gut punch," she says.